tigattack/ansible-role-dawarich/README.md

 Deploy a Photon instance for reverse geocoding.

 > [!NOTE]
-> This requires at least 170GB of disk space and a significant amount of RAM (16GB is recommended but not always required), assuming you are not specifying [`dawarich_photon_country_code`](#dawarich_photon_country_code) to limit the downloaded dataset to a single country.
+> This requires well over 120GB of disk space and a significant amount of RAM (16GB is recommended but not always required), assuming you are not specifying [`dawarich_photon_region`](#dawarich_photon_region) to limit the downloaded dataset to a single region.

 ### `dawarich_photon_version`